 and so on.

 Additionally, reference terms can appear on more than one broad to narrow spectrum.
 This is one area where the <category> discussion above is relevant.
-For example, using the “smoke” example from earlier, smoke is a broad term that one can narrow to either “dense smoke”, affecting Transportation, or “chemical smoke”, affecting Air Quality and Health.
+For example, using the “smoke” example from earlier, smoke is a broad term that one can narrow to “dense smoke”, affecting Transportation, or “chemical smoke”, affecting Air Quality and Health.

-The impacts of a “smoke event” could be associated to two different CAP <category> values, “Health” and “Transport”.
+The impacts of a “smoke” event could be associated to two different CAP <category> values, “Health” and “Transport”.
 In this case, the broad term would need more context if there were a consumer that wants to filter for alert messages in just one of either category.

 Furthermore, if the “dense smoke” is from a chemical fire, and the alerting authority is issuing an alert for this smoke with both the Health and Transport communities in mind, do they issue two alerts or one?
-Do they issue a general alert message discussing impacts of both or two alert messages discussing the impacts in each category knowing there may be a specific audience for each category?
+Do they issue a general alert message discussing impacts of both, or two alert messages discussing the impacts in each category knowing there may be a separate audience for each category?

 Practices are many and varied and often go to how the authority conveys the impacts in the message.
 OASIS has no jurisdiction over such alerting practices leaving that up to the authorities themselves, but the practices affect the terms used.

 Time Spectrum

 Alerts can be used to alert audiences to events of interest that have happened, are presently happening, or are expected to happen in the future.
 If an event is moving, such as a “storm”, it can be considered happening now to some and happening in the future to others.
-Furthermore, if an event is only anticipated to happen, it may end up not happening if the conditions leading up to the event change before the event happens.
+Furthermore, if an event is only anticipated to happen, it may end up not happening if the conditions leading up to the event change before the anticipated event happens.
 All this can affect the chosen terms used to describe an event across the time spectrum.

 Consider for a moment a term like “forest fire”.
 Since a forest fire is an event by its nature, something that deviates from the normal condition of no fire, the term “forest fire” is an acceptable event type term.
-However, if an authority wants to define forest fires types for existing forest fires and future forest fires, how is that accomplished?
+However, if an authority wants to define forest fire types for both “existing” forest fires, and “future” forest fires, how is that accomplished?
 Terms such as “forest fire situation” or “forest fire threat” come to mind, along with many others similar terms.
-When inspecting these choice of terms however, a sense of timing can be inferred by the additional qualifying term.
-The term “situation” suggests a current event and the term “threat” suggests a future event.
-For completeness, an example of an additional qualifying term representing the past could be “incident”.
+When inspecting these choice of terms, a sense of timing can be inferred by the additional word in the term.
+The word “situation” suggests a current event and the word “threat” suggests a future event.
+For completeness, a word like “incident” could be used for a past event.

 An important observation for terms like… incident, situation, threat, etc…is that these terms on their own without a modifier can convey the idea of an event (i.e. a simple message stating, “there is a threat” refers to a “threat” as the subject event).
 Such events are abstract, as opposed to real, but abstract events do not contravene the idea of a subject event.